openrsp/openrsp/doc/manual/future_plans.rst

 Here are some plans for the next release or even later stage.

-* Update/rewrite :doc:`Daniel’s code documentation
+* Update/rewrite :doc:`Daniel's code documentation
   <../developer/pseudocode.rst>` for developers, based on the current
   implementation of the "OpenRSP response" part (see :ref:`openrsp_framework`)
 * Change or abandon literate programming approach (because of extra work on